microsoft/promptflow-rag-project-template/README.md

 ### Prerequisites
 Before you begin, ensure that you have the following installed on your machine:

-Python 3.9 or later,  VSCode, PromptFlow for VSCode extension
+Python 3.9 or later,  VSCode, PromptFlow for VSCode extension, Docker

 ## Example walkthrough: RAG on financial transcripts sample